The Best Way to Declutter Your Bedroom - in 10 Steps

 6. Open a window and dust everything.

-Open a window and let’s get to dusting.
+Open a window, and let’s dust it.
 Now is a good time to get the Pledge or microfiber and wipe down the surfaces, bed frame, window sill, blinds, and ceiling fan.
-This step is important because of how harmful indoor dust can be!
-The American Lung Association even talks about it on their website saying, "Americans should be aware of the quantity of dust in their homes, and how indoor air quality can be easily improved with a cleaning regimen that incorporates dusting."Plus, this will not only clean up after the prior steps you've taken to declutter your bedroom but it will clear the path for the next step.
-Order matters here.
+This step is important because of how harmful indoor dust can be.

 7. Clear the surfaces and select your display items.

-We just did dusting in the last step but that doesn’t account for any display items that may be sitting on your surfaces in the bedroom.
-So let’s start by taking down any trinkets, jewelry holders, or random objects that are currently on display.
+We just did dusting in the last step, but that doesn’t account for any display items that may be sitting on your surfaces in the bedroom.
+Let’s start by taking down any trinkets, jewelry holders, or random objects that are currently on display.

 8. Do a floor check.

-While your attention is on the floor let’s make one last assessment of everything else that’s touching the floor - all of the furniture and room accessories.
+While your attention is on the floor, let’s make one last assessment of everything else touching it—all of the furniture and room accessories.
 Do you need them, like them, and have room for them in this space?
 Maybe you do, but now is a good time to evaluate that because you may not declutter your bedroom again for a while.

 The donations haven’t been dropped off yet if you have an extra lamp, chair, or armoire to add.